 Figure XX: Time series plots and posterior density plots of psi and N for the bear data set truncated by the upper limit of M (500).

-Serial autocorrelation and effective sample size
+\subsection{Serial autocorrelation and effective sample size}

 Even when we can be relatively confident that our chains have converged, the subsequent samples generated from a Markov chain are not iid samples from the posterior distribution, due to the correlation amongst samples introduced by the Markov process.
 To adequately characterize your posterior distribution you want to generate a reasonable number – 1000 or more – of pseudo-iid samples.
 These pseudo-iid samples are also sometimes referred to as your effective sample size.
 Checking the degree of autocorrelation in your Markov chains and estimating how many of those pseudo-iid samples your chain has generated should be part of evaluating your model output.
 If you use WinBUGS through the R2WinBUGS package, the print() command will automatically return the effective sample size for all monitored parameters.
 In the coda package there are several functions you can use to do so. effectiveSize() will directly give you an estimate of the effective sample size for you parameters:

+\begin{verbatim}

 > effectiveSize(chain)